commonsmachinery/blockhash-rfc/main.md

 first converting both hexadecimal strings to lower-case or upper-case, and then comparing the resulting strings.

-Alternatively, the hashes can be converted to byte sequences, which are then compared.
+Alternatively, the hexadecimal strings can be converted to byte or bit sequences, which are then compared directly.

 ## Conformance with URN syntax